How to ask for a customer video testimonial

 - When your customer receives the video testimonial request by email, text or website widget (Virtual Request)

-But, one metric we can look at is the number of video testimonial apps available on the market and look at how these apps collect their data.
+One metric we can look at is the number of video testimonial apps available on the market.
+Then, we can look at how these apps collect their data.

-Data Collection: We accessed the websites below, watched their Explainer Videos or signed up for the Demo to understand their method of collecting video testimonials.
+We accessed the Review App websites below, watched their Explainer Videos or signed up for the Demo to understand their method of collecting video testimonials.

-- Three of twelve (25%) video testimonial service firms have a direct face-to-face option for collecting video testimonials.
+- 3 of 12 (25%) video testimonial service firms have a direct face-to-face option for collecting video testimonials.

 And, do the resulting video testimonials actually turn out better?